Struggling with Thin Hair? Here’s How These Products Can Help Strengthen and Volumize

 This heat-protective spray utilizes its own innovative anti-humidity technology to help lock out moisture to keep your hair smooth and frizz-free for several days.
 The brand claims the effects can last through three to four washes.

 This multitasking spray is perfect for dry, damaged hair that needs some extra love.
-This multi-tasking spray provides heavy moisture, detangles, fights frizz, and protects from heat up to 450°F. It has a robust formula featuring tamarind seed extract, panthenol, vitamin E, and hydrolyzed proteins.
+This multi-tasking spray provides heavy moisture, detangles, fights frizz, and protects from heat up to 450°F. The formula is expertly formulated with the combination of tamarind seed extract, panthenol, vitamin E, and hydrolyzed proteins to provide maximum effectiveness.

 Bumble and bumble.
 Hairdresser’s Invisible Oil Heat/UV Protection Leave-In Conditioner Hair Primer